andreeavflorea/Metrics_validation/README.md

 ### 6. Important execution notes

 **Interruptions and incomplete metric files**

-If the script is interrupted before a metric finishes computing, the output may be created but incomplete.
+If the script is interrupted before a metric finishes computing, the output file may be created but remain incomplete.
 Since the script checks whether a metric file already exists, incomplete files will not be overwritten.

-To recompute a metric you must delete the incomplete file, Y EL AUXILIAR GENERADO and then run the script again.
+In addition, the auxiliary file generated by *phenix.real_space_refine* should only be deleted when an interruption has occurred and the metric file is incomplete.
+If it is not removed, rerunning the script will prevent the metrics from being generated.
+In this situation, both the incomplete output file and its auxiliary file must be removed before rerunning the script.

 ## CSV generation script
 *parser_def.py*

-The parser_def.py script, located in /code_py_path/, is responsible for consolidating all metrics computed by maps_metrics_files.py into a single CSV file.
-It collects metric files from the corresponding output_directory and combines them into a structurable table for easier analysis and comparison.
+The parser_def.py script, located in /code_py_path/, is responsible for consolidating all metrics computed by *maps_metrics_files.py* into a single CSV file.
+It collects metric files from the corresponding *output_directory* and combines them into a structurable table for easier analysis and comparison.

 ### Running the script